Stipendium Hungaricum is a recently introduced scholarship programme coordinated and financed by the Government of Hungary.

 - Final results are sent by Tempus Public Foundation.

-- Successful applicants accept their scholarship offer.
+- Successful applicants need to accept their scholarship offer.

 - full tuition fee